Effect of sun exposure and hydrochlorothiazide

 1. Wear Sunscreen: Apply a broad-spectrum sunscreen with an SPF of 30 or higher every day, even on cloudy days.
 Make sure to reapply every two hours, especially if you are outdoors.

-See also Lisinopril with hydrochlorothiazide side effects
+See also Triamterene hydrochlorothiazide

 2. Seek Shade: When the sun is at its strongest, typically between 10 am and 4 pm, try to stay in the shade as much as possible to minimize direct sun exposure.